 A CLOSER LOOK

 Golden Boy has been with AT&T since the beginning, as a proud symbol of the global headquarters.
 Commissioned in 1914 and designed by Evelyn Beatrice Longman, the statue was installed atop AT&T’s former skyscraper headquarters in Manhattan.
-From AT&T’s old 195 Broadway address, he overlooked the Hudson and the Statue of Liberty for almost eighty years.
-In 1992, he traveled to New Jersey before finally settling in his current home – the AT&T Discovery District.
+From AT&T’s old 195 Broadway address, he overlooked the Hudson and the Statue of Liberty for sixty-four years.
+In 1992, after nine years with AT&T in midtown Manhattan, he traveled to New Jersey before finally settling in his current home – the AT&T Discovery District.